MarMall/NetworkApproaches/Instructions/Labs/LAB_20-2-A-ImplementResearchPlan_intoQualtrics.md

 >**Note**: please look up the official Qualtrics documentation for more infos on [Importing and Exporting surveys] (https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/import-and-export-surveys/#ExportingaSurveyasaQSF) you are working on.

+## Task 3: Modify the survey questions to match your research ideas

+1. ... etc.
+1. ... etc.

+## Task 4: Collect your data

+1. ... etc.
+2. ... etc.

+## Task 5: Export the data for Data Analysis and Exploration